arksys-os/arksys-iso/README.md

 > For remote server is better adding the db symlink and the db tarball with extensions for downloading a with the correct format.
 While for local server you need the remove the symlink and change the name of the db tarball to redirect directly.

 ## 4. Build the ISO
-- TO build the iso use `sudo mkarchiso -v -w ./work -o ./ ./archiso-arksys`
+- To build the iso use `sudo mkarchiso -v -w ./work -o ./ ./archiso-arksys`
 - To rebuild ISO, just remove files of work directory with `sudo rm -rf ./work/*`

 > Tip: If memory allows, it is preferred to place the working directory on tmpfs '/tmp/archiso-tmp'